 Foreign bank accounts aren’t necessarily for mustache-twirling villains and the superwealthy, but they do trip up plenty of people when it’s time to file their taxes.
 With foreign accounts becoming more common among everyday people and the minimum amount required to file being so low, it can be easy to not even realize you need to file an FBAR.
-Missing an FBAR on your taxes can wind you in hot water with the IRS and rack up hefty fines.
-But what is FATCA and the FBAR, and what happens if you didn’t file?
+Not complying with FATCA can result in hefty fines.
+But what are FATCA and FBARs, and what happens if you don’t properly report?

-What are FATCA and FBAR?
+What are FATCA and FBARs?
 How foreign accounts are taxed in the U.S.

 On this week’s episode of the Taxgirl podcast, we’re joined by Matthew Lee.
 Matthew is a former U.S. Department of Justice trial attorney who is now a partner at Fox Rothschild with a focus on federal tax controversy and foreign account tax.
 He’s helped hundreds of people handle their non-compliance tax issues, including the FATCA and FBAR.
 We discuss what is FATCA and what is the FBAR, as well as who should be filing, and the penalties for not doing so.